Authorized Dealer Calgary

 Today, 6,600 R&D people strive to meet your changing mobility needs.
-They are deligintely researching chemistry, physics, and new technologies, as well as testing prototypes.
-Our hubs are located on three continents and in seven countries: China, France, Japan, Spain, Switzerland, Thailand and the United States.
+They are diligently researching chemistry, physics, and new technologies, as well as testing prototypes.
+Our hubs are located on three continents and in seven countries: China, France, Japan, Spain, Switzerland, Thailand, and the United States.

 Safe Driving with Michelin Tires

 When it comes to safety, tires are one of the most important components of your vehicle.

 Your brakes stop the wheels from turning, but it’s the grip of the tires that actually brings your car to a stop.